Assistance Animal Policy

 Intentional Destruction of College Property Policy

 The Institute will not tolerate the intentional destruction of property and any intentional or unintentional theft, damage or destruction of property is a violation of the Personal Conduct section of the Student Code of Conduct.
-A student should assume that an incident that is determined to be intentional destruction, such as, but not limited to, graffiti, tagging, or tampering with elevators, may result in housing suspension.
-Students found responsible may face disciplinary sanctions and be referred to the Director of Housing and Residential Life.
+A student should assume that an incident that is determined to be intentional destruction, such as, but not limited to, graffiti, tagging, or tampering with elevators, may result in disciplinary sanctions up to and including housing suspension.

 Quiet hours are considered important for study in all residential areas.
 Residents should refrain from noise that interferes with the Institute community.
 It is an individual's responsibility to inform others when noise becomes disruptive; however, should the disruptive conduct continue, a member of the Housing and Residential Life staff should be contacted for appropriate action.